This guide is currently under development, and I greatly welcome any suggestions or feedback or at reaper.gitbook@gmail.com

 Penetration testing, commonly referred to as "pen testing" or "ethical hacking," is a systematic and authorized attempt to evaluate the security of an IT infrastructure by safely trying to exploit vulnerabilities.
 These vulnerabilities may exist in operating systems, services and application flaws, improper configurations, or risky end-user behavior.

 Penetration testing is essentially a simulated cyberattack against your computer system to check for exploitable vulnerabilities.
-The primary goal is to identify security weaknesses before malicious attackers can exploit them, providing organizations with actionable insights to improve their security posture.
+The primary goal is to identify security weaknesses before malicious attackers can exploit them.

 Key characteristics of penetration testing include: